 Editor's message: Under a series of local and national lockdown restrictions, the position has been that all employees who can work from home should do so.

+As coronavirus (COVID-19) restrictions are gradually lifted across the UK, the advice on returning to the workplace is different depending on where your business is located.
 As public health is a devolved matter, HR in organisations in Northern Ireland, Scotland and Wales should follow the guidance and comply with the restrictions that apply to your location.

 Susie Munro, senior employment law editor

 HR and legal information and guidance relating to workplace management during the coronavirus (COVID-19) pandemic.